knightsUCF/SC/Analysis.md

 We are starting on the section: "Dimensional Reduction, Clustering, and Differential Gene expression testing"

-TODO: genomic data sequencing might require starting on the data preprocessing section.
+TODO: raw genomic data might require starting on the data preprocessing section.
 Currently we are using the toy data given by the Seurat tutorial.

 <br>